mihirchhiber/GSoC-Project-Mesa-Proposal/README.md

 4. **Chain-of-Thought (CoT) Integration**:
     - Implement CoT reasoning to allow agents to break down complex decisions into step-by-step reasoning, enhancing decision-making.

+5. **Forum Feature for Agent Communication**:
+    - Implement a forum system where agents can post about their actions, results, and insights.
+    - Enable inter-agent discussions to enhance collaborative decision-making.

 5. **Testing and Documentation**:
     - Provide unit tests for each module.